AlistairPerry/FTLDMEGMEM/README.md

-# FTLDMEGMEM
+# FTLD, MEG, and MEMANTINE

 This repository contains processing, analysis, and visualisation scripts that were performed in the following paper:

 * Perry, A., Hughes, L., Adams, N., Naessens, M., Murley, A., Rouse, M., ... & Rowe, J. (2022).
 The neurophysiological effect of NMDA-R antagonism of frontotemporal lobar degeneration is conditional on individual GABA concentration.
 Available as preprint at https://doi.org/10.21203/rs.3.rs-1609477/v1

-This study investigated the influence of the pharmacological agent memantine on frontotemporal brain networks in persons with frontotemporal lobar degeneration.
+This study investigated the influence of the pharmacological agent memantine on frontotemporal brain networks in persons with frontotemporal lobar degeneration (FTLD).

 <br />